 ROSEN, LEADING INVESTOR COUNSEL, Encourages TuSimple Holdings, Inc. Investors with Losses Over $100K to Secure Counsel Before Important Deadline in Securities Class Action Commenced by the Firm – TSP

-NEW YORK, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of TuSimple Holdings, Inc. TSP: (i) pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the "Registration Statement") issued in connection with TuSimple's April 15, 2021 initial public offering ("IPO"); and/or (ii) between April 15, 2021 and October 31, 2022, both dates inclusive (the "Class Period"), of the January 9, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+/EIN News/ -- NEW YORK, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of TuSimple Holdings, Inc. (NASDAQ: TSP): (i) pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the “Registration Statement”) issued in connection with TuSimple’s April 15, 2021 initial public offering (“IPO”); and/or (ii) between April 15, 2021 and October 31, 2022, both dates inclusive (the “Class Period”), of the January 9, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased TuSimple securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.